 Patients will be able to go on off-hall breaks with staff and other patients once they are placed on staff escort (SE) level.
 In general, newly admitted patients are not placed on SE as the team needs time to asses each patient’s level of safety.
 This assessment time is variable based upon individual safety issues.

 Outpatient therapists and psychiatrists are a critical part of each patient’s treatment team.
-They will be contacted at least twice during the hospital stay, usually shortly after admission and then close to discharge.
+They will be contacted during the hospital stay, usually shortly after admission and then close to discharge.
 Additional communication with outpatient providers is based on individual treatment issues and plans.
-In general, unless other specific arrangements are made with the treatment team, while on the The Trauma Disorders Program’s inpatient unit, patients may speak with their outpatient treatment team one time per week for a brief check-in of about 15 minutes.
+In general, unless other specific arrangements are made with the treatment team, while on the Trauma Disorders unit, patients may speak with their outpatient treatment team one time per week for a brief check-in of about 15 minutes.
 This contact should be scheduled and the treatment team made aware of when it will be occurring.